 The ideal number of abs—six, eight, or ten will largely depend on the number of connective tissues that make segments of the bands of the rectus abdominis— which is down to genetics.
 Those with fewer connective tissues that cause these ‘divisions’ will simply not have the ability to have a higher number of abs.

 Thus, if someone has 3 connective tissues yielding 6-pack abs, they will not ever have 8 or 10-pack abs.
-Arnold Schwarzenegger— the poster child for bodybuilding has 4-pack ab genetics which some may view as bad ab genetics.
+Arnold Schwarzenegger— the poster child for bodybuilding has 4-pack ab genetics which some may view as bad abdominal genetics.

 Non-Visible Abs Due to Fat Being Held in the Abdomen